oddbird/start-testing-preso/slides.rst

 .. note::

-   Don't waste too much time worrying about this, you'll do just fine with any of them.
-Better to pick one and dive in and start writing tests!
-I like py.test, use what you like.
+   If all these choices are overwhelming, don't worry about it.
+They're all fine, just pick one and run with it.

 ----